Citation, DOI, disclosures and article data

 - Y microdeletion

-- tubular ectasia of epididymis : multiple anechoic tubular structures in epididymis head. (the differential for this feauture includes - spermatocele, epididymal cyst)
+- tubular ectasia of epididymis: multiple anechoic tubular structures in epididymal head (the differential for this feauture includes spermatocele, epididymal cyst)

-- testicular volume - small sized testes (<7 cc) is seen in primary testicular failure.
-However, testicular volume is usually larger (>13 cc) in obstructive azoospermia2.
+- testicular volume: small sized testes (<7 mL) is seen in primary testicular failure.
+However, testicular volume is usually larger (>13 mL) in obstructive azoospermia 2.

 - inflammatory cyst(s) in ejaculatory duct

-Similar features like absence or vas deferens or seminal vesicle can be seen on MRI.
+Similar features like absence or ductus deferens or seminal vesicle can be seen on MRI.
 Epididymal and seminal vesicle cysts can also be well seen.
 Endorectal MRI is the preferred modality.

 Treatment and prognosis

 Patients with primary testicular failure (non-obstructive azoospermia) benefit from intracytoplasmic sperm injection.
 Obstructive azoospermia patients benefit from surgical correction such as vasoepididymostomy.
 Also, we can obtain sperm directly from epididymis or seminal vesicle, in cases of obstructive azoospermia.

 - 1. Moon MH, Kim SH, Cho JY et-al. Scrotal US for evaluation of infertile men with azoospermia.
 Radiology.
 2006;239 (1): 168-73. doi:10.1148/radiol.2391050272 - Pubmed citation

 - 2. Du J, Li FH, Guo YF et-al. Differential diagnosis of azoospermia and etiologic classification of obstructive azoospermia: role of scrotal and transrectal US.
 Radiology.
 2010;256 (2): 493-503. doi:10.1148/radiol.10091578 - Pubmed citation